naepre/BINF4241-group29/Assignment_5/README.md

           + The program should assign the given integer to the chosen player as its age.
           - The program should only assign one age to one player.
 Not one input age to multiple players or multiple ages to one player.
             Note: The age of the players can be the same.

       c.
 Set Score
+          + The program should assign the given integer to the total score needed for a win.
+          - The program should not generate multiple total scores.
+(I.e. For each player a different maximum score to be needed.)

       d.
 Accept Score
+          + The program should only safe the proposed total score as the total score after every player accepted it.
+          - The program should not allow just one or some players to accept the proposed total score.

     During Game

       a.
 Draw a Card
+          + After getting the input the program should give the player who gave the input the top card of the draw pile (face down) to his hand.
+          - The program will not give the card to the player if it is not his turn or if he already drew a card or if he already played a card.
+          - The program will not put the card directly onto the discard pile or draw from the discard pile or from some other players hand.

       b.
 Play a Card
+          + A player can play once per turn any card matching with the current top card on the dicard pile onto it.
+          - The program does not put the played card onto the draw pile or in someone elses hand.
+          - The program only allows the player to play the card if the card is matching.

       c.
 Say "UNO"
+          + The program will remember that the player declared "UNO" as long as he has one card in his hand.
+          + If the player has two or more cards at the end of his turn, the program has to reset the "UNO".
+          - The player is not allowed to say "UNO" if he has more than two cards in his hand before playing or if he has more than one card after playing.
+          - The program should not assign the "UNO" to a wrong player.

       d.
 Point out Someone forgot to say "UNO"
+          + The program should check if the player did really not said "UNO".
+If yes it gives the player two card from the top of the draw pile.
+          - It should not give any cards to a wrong player or make similar mistakes as pointed out in 'Draw a Card'.

       e.
 Challenge Someone who played a '+4 Wild Card'
+          +

       f.
 Declare the Color of the Next Card after playing some Type of Wild Card